 Maritime Safety Queensland regulates the provision of pilotage services in all Queensland ports.
 Pilotage areas are fully described on the MSQ website:

-Port-specific pilotage procedures and fees for Hay Point and Mackay ports can be found on the Marine Safety Queensland website.
+Port-specific pilotage procedures and fees for Hay Point and Mackay ports can be found on the Maritime Safety Queensland website.

 Effective communication between the pilot, master and bridge personnel is essential to efficient pilotage.